-Services that are covered for you What you must pay when you get these services provided by a home health agency.
-You must be homebound, which means leaving home is a major effort. services, including home infusion therapy services.
-(See physical therapy Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, copay below). your skilled nursing and home health aide services combined must total fewer than 8 hours per day and fewer than 35 hours per week) • Home Health Aide services without any other skilled services You pay \$20 for each physical therapy visit provided in the home. in place are not covered Medicare guidelines do not allow for coverage of block Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy provided in the home by a home infusion therapy provider when your prescription is written by an authorized prescriber and administered in accordance with Plan guidelines.
-You pay \$0 for Medicare- covered home infusion therapy services.
-Your Provider Directory Covered services include certain intravenous medications, biologicals, intrathecal and epidural infusions, and total parenteral nutrition formulas, and the necessary supplies, equipment and skilled nursing visits to administer these medications. lists home infusion providers in our network Tufts Medicare Preferred HMO Value No Rx covers the following Part D home infusion drugs as part of a bundled service under the home infusion benefit: intravenous antibiotics and intravenous immunoglobulins.
+Services that are covered for you What you must pay when you get these services hearing aid. \$650 copay for advanced level hearing aid. \$850 copay for advanced plus level hearing aid.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+You pay \$0 for Medicare-covered home health care services, including home infusion therapy services.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Home Health Aide services without any other skilled services in place are not covered Medicare guidelines do not allow for coverage of block Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies

+Home infusion therapy provided in the home by a home infusion therapy provider when your prescription is written by an authorized prescriber and administered in accordance with plan guidelines.

+Covered services include certain intravenous medications, biologicals, intrathecal and epidural infusions, and total parenteral nutrition formulas, and the necessary supplies, equipment and skilled nursing visits to administer these medications.

+Tufts Medicare Preferred HMO Prime No Rx covers the following Part D home infusion drugs as part of a bundled service under the home infusion benefit: intravenous antibiotics and intravenous immunoglobulins.